melzreal/aws-cert-study/examreview.md

 - Implement HTTPS between viewers and Cloudfront by setting Viewer Protocol Policy to Redirect HTTP to HTTPS and Viewer protocol Policy to HTTPS only

 - Use CloudFront with signed urls to store videos in S3

+- Configure Origin protocol policy and viewer protocol policy in cloudfront to establish an end to end ssl connection between your origin and your end users.
+By using the Origin protocol policy combined with the Viewer Protocol policy Cloudfront can provide the SSL/TLS certificate

+### Elasticache

+- Lazy loading is a caching strategy that only loads data into the cache when necessary.
+Its good when the requirement is to retrieve data only when there is a cache miss.